 - No one comes to your house to look at your stuff.

 - Your tools of trade, furniture, personal effects and car are exempt (with limits).

 - You can start rebuilding your credit rating once the bankruptcy is over.

 Bankruptcy protects honest hard-working people who have a debt problem due to circumstances and/or mistakes.
 It allows them a fresh start after a period of time usually only 9 months.
 It stops garnishments, legal actions, and creditor and collector calls, immediately.
 Virtually all types of common debts are included in a bankruptcy, including income tax debts.

-What is Bankruptcy?
+What is Bankruptcy in Ontario?
 How do I go bankrupt?
 You’ll find the answers to these and other questions on our Bankruptcy FAQs page.

 Obviously, bankruptcy is an alternative you cannot take lightly and you will want to ensure that all other potential solutions are considered first.
 We can help you understand all of your options so you can make the right decision and take the appropriate actions.